 The comparison presented in this section was carried out using $80$ global optimization test problems with various constraints.
-In \directlib, $35$ test problems contain linear constraints, $39$ problems have nonlinear constraints where $5$ of them include equality constraints.
+In \directlib, $35$ test problems contain linear constraints, $39$ problems have non-linear constraints where $5$ include equality constraints.
 All necessary details about the test problems are given in \cref{sec:directlib},~\cref{tab:resultslow}.
 We used the same stopping condition in these experimental investigations as in the previous ones, and the value $\varepsilon_{\rm pe} = 10^{-2}$.

 Let us stress that $5$ of the test problems contain equality constraints, which we transform into inequality constraints as follows:

 where $\varepsilon_{\rm h} > 0$ is a small tolerance for equality constraints.
 In our experiments, it was set to $10^{-8}$.